julius-alexander/impossibleQuizBot/README.md

 You may run the program once you have followed all instructions thus far and are on the first question

 Enjoy!

+TODO:
+- There are several timing optimizations that can be made throughout (e.g., Q68 & Q81)
+- Portability would be nice to have; the set-up is rather specific and restrictive (work on functionality for other resolutions)
+- Code was hastily written in a few hours, clean-up is required if it is to be made more robust